WWE News: One Of The Greatest Tag Teams Ever Discusses Not Being In The WWE Hall Of Fame

 After much of their time as one of the best tag teams, they were joined by Crush who became the third member of Demolition.
 Things didn’t go so well from this point on, but they had already accomplished more than enough to deserve a spot in the Hall of Fame.

-Looking at how long they held onto the tag titles is one thing, but their look alone was enough to make them one of the true wrestling legends.
-The spiked vests and leather-wrapped hockey masks which were only removed to showcase their awesome face paint and no-one will ever forget their awesome theme song.
+Looking at how long they held onto the tag titles is one thing, but their look alone was enough to make them one of the true wrestling legends — the spiked vests and leather-wrapped hockey masks which were only removed to showcase their awesome face paint.
+And no one will ever forget their awesome theme song.

-Each year, the new class of inductees, there is at least one tag team or stable which ends up in the Hall of Fame.
+Each year, with the new class of inductees, there is at least one tag team or stable which ends up in the Hall of Fame.
 More than enough time has passed for Demolition to finally have their turn to take the stage.

 Ask anyone who has been a wrestling fan for even one year and they have heard of one of the greatest tag teams of all time in Demolition.
-Ax and Smash dominated the scene in WWF/WWE for years and they held the record as the longest reigning Tag Team Champions until just last year.
+Ax and Smash dominated the scene in WWF/WWE for years and they held the record as the longest-reigning Tag Team Champions until just last year.
 Yes, their later years with Crush weren’t the best, but it is hard to deny their tag team superiority which should have earned them a spot in the WWE Hall of Fame a long time ago.

 [Featured Image by WWE]